sunsided/truffle-pet-shop/README.md

 # Truffle Pet Shop Tutorial

-This simply follows the [Truffle Suite Pet Shop](https://trufflesuite.com/tutorial/index.html) Tutorial.
-Nothing fancy to see here.
+This simply follows the [Truffle Suite Pet Shop](https://trufflesuite.com/tutorial/index.html) Tutorial for EVM smart contracts written in Solidity.

+Nothing fancy to see here so far.

 ## Compilation and testing